 Joyce Theater

 This former Chelsea movie house opened as the Elgin Theatre in 1942, designed by architect Simon B. Zelnik in elegant Art Moderne style with seating for 600.
 It was located on 8th Avenue, at W. 19th Street.
 By 1950 it was operated by Ligget-Florin Booking Service.
 Later, the Elgin Theatre screened Spanish-language films, and still later, revival and cult films as the Elgin Cinema.
-The Elgin Cinema ended its movie house days in 1978, briefly as a gay adult theatre.
+The Elgin Cinema ended its movie house days in 1978, briefly as a gay adult theatre which was aborted by local opposition.
 However, even as an adult theatre, midnight movies, including “El Topo”, “Pink Flamingos”, and “The Rocky Horror Picture Show”, continued to be screened.

 In 1982, architect Hugh Hardy was hired to convert the completely gutted interior of the Elgin Cinema into a 472-seat dance performance space, while preserving and restoring the beautiful Moderne style façade and marquee of the theatre.